 Purpose Used to terminate the Reality X daemon process(es).
-Syntax killreal {options} Options -у Suppresses the WARNING. -d {database} Kills daemon for the named database only.
-The default is £REALDBASE.
-Restrictions Can be used by the super- by the database owner as -user.
-The -d option can be executed well.
-Comments sending a termination mession turn sends messages to Each database daemon the associated active Reality p controlled and orderly log respond after a period of a database daemon initiates made unavailable on the s Using the -d option, killrea specified database only.
-T database daemons and pri Reality X is terminated in that the affected database predictable state.
-Note, ho FailSafe configuration may therefore recommended th down using TL-STOP on th executed. off.
-If a Reality process fails to approximately 30 seconds, the a forced termination.
-Reality X is system. al kills the database daemon for a he central daemon and other ocesses are maintained. an orderly and controlled manner so e(s) are left in a consistent and owever, that use of killreal in a v cause loss of synchronisation.
-It is nat Transaction Logging be shut he primary before killreal is Example On entering killreal the following is displayed: WARNING

-This will cause all Reality X databases running on message queue-id to be killed, and the daemons to exit.
-Type 'y' if you are sure you want this: See runrealcd to start up the central daemon again.
+Syntax killreal {options } Options -у suppresses the WARNING. -d {database} kills daemon for the named database only.
+The default is £REALDBASE Restrictions Can be used by the he super-user.
+The -d option can be executed by the database owner as well.
+Comments the central daemon database daemon controlled and or without the -d option affects all databases, sending a termination message to on which in turn sends messages to terminate the database daemons.
+Each then broadcasts requests to all associated active reality processes to initiate a derly log off.
+If a reality process fails to respond after a period of b seconds, the database daemon initiates a forced termination.
+Reality X is e on the system.
+Using the -d option, killreal kills the database daemon for a specified database only.
+The central daemon and other database daemons and processes are maintained. are left in a consi configuration ma inated in an orderly and controlled manner so that the affected database(s) stent and predictable state.
+Note, however, that use of killreal in a FailSafe y cause loss of synchronisation.
+It is therefore recommended that ging be shut down using TL-STOP on the primary before killreal is executed.
+Example On entering killr eal the following is displayed: WARNING use all Reality X databases running on message be killed, and the daemons to exit.
+Type 'y' if y you are sure you want this: See runrealcd to start up the central daemon again.